mahitech580/SQL-Real-World-Datasets/README.md

 │   ├── order_products__train.csv
 │   └── products.csv
 │
+├── ml-latest/
+│   ├── movies.csv
+│   ├── ratings.csv
-├── movielens/
+│   ├── tags.csv
-│   ├── README.md
+│   ├── links.csv
-│   ├── schema.sql
+│   ├── genome-scores.csv
-│   ├── import.sql
+│   ├── genome-tags.csv
-│   └── queries/
+│   └── README.txt
 │
 ├── .gitattributes
 └── README.md
 ```

+Large CSV files are managed using **Git LFS**.

 ---

 ## 🎯 Project Goal

-The purpose of this repository is to build practical SQL skills using **large, realistic datasets**.
+The purpose of this repository is to develop practical SQL skills by working with **millions of real-world records**.

-Instead of solving only small SQL exercises, the goal is to work with millions of records and understand how SQL is used for:
+The datasets can be used for:

 * Data analysis
 * Reporting